LaurenceHo/quasar-photo-albums/README.md

 ```

 ### Integrate with ImageKit
-In order to reduce the traffic with S3 buckets (to save money!), this project integrate with ImageKit CDN.
+In order to reduce the traffic with S3 bucket (to save money!), this project integrate with ImageKit CDN.
 ImageKit.io
 is a cloud-based image CDN with real-time image optimization and transformation features that help you deliver perfectly
 optimized images across all devices[2].
 You can follow this [documentation](https://imagekit.io/blog/image-optimization-resize-aws-s3-imagekit/)
 to create an account in the ImageKit.
 You will have 20GB bandwidth per month as a free user.
 Once you have your own ImageKit